 30h Volatile CR3V[2]: This bit controls how the 30h instruction code is used.
-The instruction may be used as a Clear Status command or as an alternate Program / Erase Resume command.
+The instruction may be used as a clear status command or as an alternate program / erase resume command.
 This allows software compatibility with either Cypress legacy SPI devices or alternate vendor devices.

-D8h Volatile CR3V[1]: This bit controls the area erased by the D8h or DCh instructions.
-The instruction can be used to erase 64-kB physical sectors or 256-kB size and aligned blocks.
+D8h Volatile CR3V[1]: This bit controls the area erased by the D8h or DCh instructions in 128-Mbit and 256-Mbit members of the S25FS512S.
+This bit is reserved (ignored) in the S25FS512S device because all uniform sectors in this device are 256-kB physical sectors.
 The option to erase 256-kB blocks in the lower density family members allows for consistent software behavior across all densities that can ease migration between different densities.

 F0h Volatile CR3V[0]: This bit controls the availability of the Cypress legacy FL-S family software reset instruction.
-The S25FS-S family supports the industry common 66h + 99h instruction sequence for software reset.
+The S25FS512S supports the industry common 66h + 99h instruction sequence for software reset.
 This configuration bit allows the option to continue use of the legacy F0h single command for software reset.

-Configuration Register 4 controls the main Flash Array Read commands burst wrap behavior.
+Configuration Register-4 controls the main flash array read commands burst wrap behavior.
 The burst wrap configuration does not affect commands reading from areas other than the main flash array e.g. read commands for registers or OTP array.
 The non-volatile version of the register provides the ability to set the start up (boot) state of the controls as the contents are copied to the volatile version of the register during the POR, hardware reset, or software reset.
 The volatile version of the register controls the feature behavior during normal operation.
 The register bits can be read and changed using the Read Any Register and Write Any Register commands.
 The volatile version of the register can also be written by the Set Burst Length (C0h) command.